Sunday, November 30, 2014

 Almaak is another one of the very best doubles.
 The “end” star in Andromeda’s eastern chain of stars is a nice, easy split at 9.0”, which also puts the primary and the companion close enough together that the pair really looks like a double star at medium powers.
 The primary is a beautiful deep golden color and shines brightly at magnitude 2.0.
 It is made even more lovely by the contrast provided by the secondary, which stands out well at magnitude 5.0 and has a light blue-green tint.

-Despite Almaak being over the house and in the extra poor seeing caused by heat rising from the roof, Shelley did a fine job.
+Despite Almaak being over the house and in the extra poor seeing caused by heat rising from the roof, Betty did a fine job.
 At 67X I coulda drove a truck between primary and secondary.
 Other observations?
 Mainly that the secondary star looked bluer to me than it does in my SCTs.
 Whether that is due to the smaller aperture of the refractor, or to the fact that it is a refractor, I don’t know, but the difference was noticeable.

 Eta Persei, Miram